 Metabolism: The plasma half-life of codeine is about 2.9 hours.

 Elimination: The elimination of codeine is primarily via the kidneys, and about 90% of an oral dose is excreted by the kidneys within 24 hours of dosing.
 The urinary secretion products consist of free and glucuronide-conjugated codeine (about 70%), free and conjugated norcodeine (about 10%), free and conjugated morphine (about 10%), normorphine (4%), and hydrocodone (1%).
 The remainder of the dose is excreted in the feces.

 Indications and Usage for Carisoprodol, Aspirin, Codeine

-Carisoprodol, Aspirin and Codeine Phosphate Tablets are contraindicated in patients with a history of:
+Carisoprodol and Aspirin is contraindicated in patients with a history of:

 - a serious GI complication (i.e., bleeding, perforations, obstruction) due to aspirin use

 - aspirin induced asthma (a symptom complex which occurs in patients who have asthma, rhinosinusitis, and nasal polyps who develop a severe, potentially fatal bronchospasm shortly after taking aspirin or other NSAIDs)